Sarada Prasad Rath

 National Eligibility and Entrance Test or NEET

 is the one examination which would be considered for filling about 54,000 medical seats across the country.
 As per the Supreme Court’s order in 2016, NEET would be the only examination to fill the All India Quota Seats as well as the State Level Quota seats across the country.
 This examination is also valid for applying to private colleges across the country.
-From 2019 onwards NEET will be conducted by the National Testing Agency (NTA).
-This year all seats offered in All India Institute of Medical Sciences (AIIMS) and Jawaharlal Institute of Postgraduate Medical Education and Research (JIPMER) will also be filled based on the NEET scores.
+From 2019 onwards NEET is conducted by the National Testing Agency (NTA).
+From 2019, all seats offered in All India Institute of Medical Sciences (AIIMS) and Jawaharlal Institute of Postgraduate Medical Education and Research (JIPMER) will also be filled based on the NEET scores.

 Know The Best Books for NEET